anonymousICVS/PendulumTestBed/README.md

 - WiFi router (e.g. TP-Link TD-W8970B)
 - USB Camera (e.g. [XIMEA MQ022-CG-CM](https://www.ximea.com/en/products/cameras-filtered-by-sensor-types/mq022mg-cm) + [suitable lens](https://www.baslerweb.com/en/products/vision-components/lenses/ricoh-lens-fl-cc0614a-2m-f1-4-f6mm-2-3/) + tripod)

+### Physical Setup
+Build the robot from the Lego parts, according to these images.
+Attach the visual markers The information flow chain is as follows:
+Camera -> EncoderPC -> DecoderAndImageProcessingPC -> PendulumRobot.

+Align angle of camera horizontally and put the robot in the center of the image such that both visual markers are visible.
+Find out the angle the DecoderPC reports when manually bringing the pendulum to the balancing point.
+Subtract this value in PendulumRobot/controller.py, line 206

-## Setup
+### Software Setup

 Set up the computers:

-Camera -> EncoderPC -> DecoderAndImageProcessingPC -> PendulumRobot

-Align angle of camera horizontally, find yout the angle the DecoderPC puts out when manually bringing the pendulum to the balancing point.
-Subtract this value in PendulumRobot/controller.py, line 206

 Set up the EV3 robot:
 - Install [ev3dev](http://www.ev3dev.org/)

-## Questions?
+### Questions?
 If you need any help, don't hesitate to contact me: cbachhuber89@gmail.com